Operating system

-The dominant general-purpose personal computer operating system is Microsoft Windows with a market share of around 74.99%. macOS by Apple Inc. is in second place (14.84%), and the varieties of Linux are collectively in third place (2.81%).
-In the mobile sector (including smartphones and tablets), Android's share is 70.82% in the year 2020.
-According to third quarter 2016 data, Android's share on smartphones is dominant with 87.5 percent with a growth rate of 10.3 percent per year, followed by Apple's iOS with 12.1 percent with per year decrease in market share of 5.2 percent, while other operating systems amount to just 0.3 percent.
+As of October 2025, Android is the most popular operating system with a 38% market share, followed by Microsoft Windows at 31%, iOS and iPadOS at 15%, macOS at 7%, and Linux at 1%.
+Android, iOS, and iPadOS are operating systems for mobile devices such as smartphones, while Windows, macOS, and Linux are for desktop computers.
 Linux distributions are dominant in the server and supercomputing sectors.
 Other specialized classes of operating systems (special-purpose operating systems), such as embedded and real-time systems, exist for many applications.
 Security-focused operating systems also exist.
 Some operating systems have low system requirements (e.g. light-weight Linux distribution).
 Others may have higher system requirements.

-Some operating systems require installation or may come pre-installed with purchased computers (OEM-installation), whereas others may run directly from media (i.e. live CD) or flash memory (i.e. USB stick).
+Some operating systems require installation or may come pre-installed with purchased computers (OEM-installation), whereas others may run directly from media (i.e. live CD) or flash memory (i.e. a LiveUSB from a USB stick).

+Definition and purpose

+An operating system is difficult to define, but has been called "the layer of software that manages a computer's resources for its users and their applications".
+Operating systems include the software that is always running, called a kernel—but can include other software as well.
+The two other types of programs that can run on a computer are system programs—which are associated with the operating system, but may not be part of the kernel—and applications—all other software.

+There are three main purposes that an operating system fulfills: